 - Full aquatic complex with heated pools and a hotpot,

 - Eight tennis courts,

 - Netball courts

-- And good relationships with the Bryanston Country Club and the Randburg Sports facility.
+- And a good relationships with the Randburg Astro.

 Brescia House School boasts not only wide participation in sporting activities, but also top achievements in: